USDA to permanently boost food stamp benefits by 25 percent

-The aid boost was first reported by The New York Times and the details were confirmed by a spokeswoman for the Department of Agriculture.
+The aid boost was first reported by The New York Times and the details were confirmed by a spokeswoman for the Agriculture Department.
 They will be formally announced Monday by Agriculture Secretary Tom Vilsack.

 The aid boost is being packaged as a major revision of the USDA’s Thrifty Food Plan.
 In concrete terms, the average monthly per-person benefits will rise from $121 to $157.